mobily-enterprises/js-kit/README.md

     }) // End of the rock&roll

-There are four extra lines underneath `var app = express();`.
+There are five extra lines underneath `var app = express();`.

 The first line (`setApp`) will store Express' `app` variable into Hotplate.
 This way, any module requiring Hotplate will also have access to `app` -- which means that they can do things like set routes etc.

+The second line sets a Hotplate-wide variable, which will be available to any hotplate modules.
+I will explain this more in depth shortly.

-The second line registers `module1` as a Hotplate module.
+The third line registers `module1` as a Hotplate module.
+For now, leave `module2` and `module2` out of the equation.
+They will be explained shortly.

-The third line calls `hotplate.initModules()` which will run `init()` for every registered module.
+The fourth line calls `hotplate.initModules()` which will run `init()` for every registered module.
 Since `init()` functions are asynchronous, a callback is called once all modules are initialised: that function will actually be the one continuing Express' initialisation (the usual bunch of `app.use()` etc.).

-Once all of the Express setting is out of the way, it's time to run `hotplate.runModules()` which will call the `run()` function in all registered modules.
+Fifth line: once all of the Express setting is out of the way, it's time to run `hotplate.runModules()` which will call the `run()` function in all registered modules.

 The output from the server is interesting; it will look like this: